kpsdev1/The-Recipe-Blog/README.md

 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was used for interactiveness.
 - [Gitpod](https://www.gitpod.io/about) was used to create this site and then push everything to github.
 - [Heroku](https://en.wikipedia.org/wiki/Heroku) is used to host this site.
-- [Github](https://en.wikipedia.org/wiki/GitHub) was used for store the code.
+- [Github](https://en.wikipedia.org/wiki/GitHub) was used to store the code.
 - [Git](https://en.wikipedia.org/wiki/Git) was used for version control.
 - [Cloudinary](https://cloudinary.com/) was used to store the images.
 - [ElephantSQL](https://www.elephantsql.com/) was used to store the database.